SyntaxError1234/CPU-Scheduling-Simulator/README.md

 ## 🔄 Development Process
 1. **Repository Setup**: Created a public repository on GitHub.
 2. **Module Development**:
-   - Each team member worked on their respective module in separate branches.
+   - Each team member worked on their respective module.
    - Used multiple commits to track progress.
 3. **Revisions & Integration**:
-   - Merged all branches into `main` using pull requests.
    - Ensured all modules work seamlessly together.
 4. **Documentation**:
    - Created this README.md for detailed project description.